idia640/presentations/week02/PITCHME.md

 Note:

-Play first minute+ in class.
+Watch the first few minutes at least.

 - We're impressed by authority
 - Distortion of evidence - lab study in a petri dish extrapolated to you